Rasputin and the Empress: Reception

-Mordaunt Hall's December 24, 1932 review for The New York Times, describes the picture as “an engrossing and exciting pictorial melodrama…further distinguished by the knowledgeful guidance of Richard Boleslavsky…(who) has worked out his episodes in an impressive fashion, particularly the fight between Prince Chegodieff,.., and the "Mad" Monk and the subsequent killing of Rasputin….When Lionel Barrymore, who acts Rasputin, lifted his bloody head and face, a shudder went through the audience.The characters are exceptionally well delineated, and besides the experienced and talented performances of the Barrymores, there is an unusually clever characterization of Czar Nicholas by Ralph Morgan….
-Another stirring interlude is after the revolution, when a gruff man in uniform calls the Czar "comrade." … Although Lionel Barrymore has the most important rôle, both John as Prince Chegodieff and Miss Barrymore as the Czarina give equally fine performances. … Lionel Barrymore leaves no stone unturned to give a vivid idea of the repellent monk.
+Mordaunt Hall's December 24, 1932, review for The New York Times describes the picture as “an engrossing and exciting pictorial melodrama…further distinguished by the knowledgeful guidance of Richard Boleslavsky…(who) has worked out his episodes in an impressive fashion, particularly the fight between Prince Chegodieff… and the "Mad" Monk and the subsequent killing of Rasputin….
+When Lionel Barrymore, who acts Rasputin, lifted his bloody head and face, a shudder went through the audience.
+The characters are exceptionally well delineated, and besides the experienced and talented performances of the Barrymores, there is an unusually clever characterization of Czar Nicholas by Ralph Morgan….
+Another stirring interlude is after the revolution, when a gruff man in uniform calls the Czar "comrade". …Although Lionel Barrymore has the most important rôle, both John as Prince Chegodieff and Miss Barrymore as the Czarina give equally fine performances. …Lionel Barrymore leaves no stone unturned to give a vivid idea of the repellent monk.
 Yet he never overacts.”

 Hall wrote a longer piece for the Sunday, January 8, 1933, edition of The New York Times.

 In April 1933, Bruce Bevlin of the New Republic called it a “historical perversion.”

 In the February 1933 issue of Vanity Fair, Pare Lorentz panned it: “It is a clumsy, pretentious, aimless motion picture—self-conscious and stilted from beginning to end and an obvious circus stunt at the expense of a famous name.”

-Rotten Tomatoes gives the film 50%, based to 6 reviews.
+Rotten Tomatoes gives the film a score of 50%, based on 6 reviews.

 The film grossed a total (domestic and foreign) of $1,379,000: $677,000 from the US and Canada and $702,000 elsewhere, resulting in a loss of $185,000.

 This film was nominated for Best Story at the 6th Academy Awards.